This post may contain affiliate links which help support Girls Can Grill.

 Remember, during that first phase, you’re looking for color.
 You want the meat to transition from looking raw (like above) to looking more like barbecue (like below).

-During the wrap phase, that’s when the meat will start to tenderize, and the ribs will become pliable and bend when lifted.
+- STEP FIVE: Place back on the smoker for 2 hours wrapped in foil.
+During the wrap phase, the meat will start to tenderize and the ribs will become pliable and bend when lifted.

 This is honestly subjective and depends on who your audience is.

-If you’re cooking 3-2-1 ribs for friends and family, I recommend going with the fall-off-the-bone finish.
+If you are cooking the 3-2-1 ribs method for friends and family, I recommend going with the fall-off-the-bone tender finish.
 So you can let them ride to an internal temperature above 210F and closer to 215F degrees.

 Once they’re done, let them rest on the counter for 15 minutes or so.
 Then, turn them so the bones are facing up and slice them from the back side with a long serrated knife.